codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Opening and closing items

 !!! important
-    To automatically open and close items, Codacy must detect when the vulnerabilities are introduced and fixed.
+    To open and close items, Codacy must detect when the associated issues are introduced and fixed.
 The detection logic is platform-dependent and is described below.

-Codacy automatically opens a security item whenever one of the configured source platforms detects a security vulnerability.
+Codacy opens an item whenever one of the configured source platforms detects a security issue.
+The new item is assigned a priority and a status:

-The importance of the vulnerability defines the [priority of the item](#item-priorities-and-deadlines).
-In turn, the item's priority defines a deadline to fix the associated vulnerability.
+-   The importance of the security issue defines the [priority of the item](#item-priorities-and-deadlines).
+In turn, the item's priority defines a deadline to fix the associated issue.

-The time to the deadline sets the [status of the item](#item-statuses).
+-   The time to the deadline sets the [status of the item](#item-statuses).
 The item then transitions through different statuses as the deadline is approached, met, or missed.

-Codacy automatically closes an existing security item when the source platform stops detecting the associated security vulnerability.
+Codacy closes an existing item when the source platform stops detecting the associated security issue.

 The following section details when Codacy opens and closes items for each supported platform.

 === "Codacy"

-    Codacy automatically opens a new item when it detects a new security issue on the default branch of a repository.
+    Codacy opens a new item when it detects a new security issue on the default branch of a repository.

-    Codacy automatically closes an item in either of the following cases:
+    Codacy closes an item in either of the following cases:

     -   Codacy detects that the associated issue isn't present in the most recent analyzed commit and therefore is fixed
     -   You [ignore the associated issue](../repositories/issues.md#ignoring-and-managing-issues)